 Trek has chosen Bosch for their e-bike batteries, drive units, and controls.
 The Bosch Purion control unit on the Powerfly 7 FS features a digital display and shifter buttons that are a single unit located on the handlebar by the left grip, similar to that found on the Bulls bike.
-The digital display is large and easy to read, it shows your current speed, power output setting, and remaining battery life.
-Its location on the left side of the handlebar made it slightly less convenient to view than the display on the Commencal Meta Power which is centered by the stem, but at lower speeds it was still easy to view at a glance.
+The digital display is large and easy to read; it shows your current speed, power output setting, and remaining battery life.
+Its location on the left side of the handlebar made it slightly less convenient to view than the display on the Ghost Hybride SL AMR, but at lower speeds, it was still easy to view at a glance.

-The shifter buttons are located on the left side of the display with large up and down buttons that shift through the Bosch drive unit's 4 support settings, Eco, Tour, e-MTB, and Turbo.
-The buttons are large and intuitive to use, but testers didn't love the ergonomics of the system and felt it was somewhat less user friendly than the shifting found on the Commencal Meta Power and the Specialized Turbo Levo.
+The shifter buttons are located on the left side of the display with large up and down buttons that shift through the Bosch drive unit's four support settings, Eco, Tour, e-MTB, and Turbo.
+The buttons are large and intuitive to use, but testers didn't love the ergonomics of the system and felt it was somewhat less user-friendly than the shifting found on the Bulls E-Stream, and the Specialized Turbo Levo.
 The buttons were large, but you had to be sure to press them directly in the center and get a positive click to be sure the drive unit would shift.

 The Shimano Deore M6000 brakes also didn't really cut the mustard as they felt way under-powered for a bike of this weight.
-A 51 pound 12-ounce bike carries some serious speed down the hill, you definitely want all the stopping power you can get to slow it down.
+A 51 pound 12-ounce bike carries some serious speed down the hill; you definitely want all the stopping power you can get to slow it down.
 Trek also spec'd a pair of Schwalbe Knobby Nic 27.5 x 2.8" tubeless tires on the Powerfly, and while they are nice and knobby with plenty of air volume, a bike of this nature benefits from a much more aggressive tread.
 The Knobby Nics provided great traction while climbing, but on the descent, they did not provide the traction or inspire the confidence our testers were looking for, especially as a front tire.

-The Powerfly 7 FS impressed us the most with its distance range, coming in second place to our Editor's Choice Award winner, the Specialized Turbo Levo FSR Comp 6Fattie.
+The Powerfly 7 FS impressed us the most with its distance range when compared to the bikes with comparable battery storage.
 It may not have the best on trail performance, but in our distance range testing, we found that it uses its power quite efficiently.
-We were able to ride the Powerfly 7 in its highest support setting from a fully charged battery to completely depleted over a distance of 18.6 miles and 3,076 vertical feet of climbing.
-This range was 2 miles less than the Specialized Turbo Levo FSR Comp 6Fattie, and around 1-1.5 miles farther than the Hai Bike XDURO and Commencal Meta Power respectively.
+We were able to ride the Powerfly 7 in its highest support setting from a fully charged battery to completely depleted over a distance of 18.6 miles and 3,076 vertical feet of climbing on trail.
+This range was 2 miles less than the Specialized Turbo Levo FSR Comp 6Fattie.
 Of course, the Trek, and the other bikes in our test selection can travel farther if using a lower support setting that burns less battery power and more calories instead.

-The cockpit of the Powerfly 7 FS consists of a 750mm wide Bontrager handlebar and a 60mm bontrager stem.
+The cockpit of the Powerfly 7 FS consists of a 750mm wide Bontrager handlebar and a 60mm Bontrager stem.
 The handlebar was a reasonable width, but testers didn't love the longer stem as this bike is already very long, with the longest reach and wheelbase in the test, and could benefit from a shorter and stouter stem.
-The Bontrager dropper post worked well throughout the course of our testing and featured an ergonomic 1x remote lever.
+The Bontrager dropper post worked well throughout our testing and featured an ergonomic 1x remote lever.

 Slowing and stopping this heavyweight electric mountain bike is left to a set of Shimano Deore M6000 hydraulic disc brakes.
 While we can't typically complain about the consistency and reliability of Shimano's brakes, the additional weight of an e-bike really demands something a little more powerful.
 Overall, the build of the Powerfully 7 FS gets the job done, but this bike could seriously benefit from a beefier fork, more powerful brakes, and some more aggressive tires.

 If you're a rider looking for an e-MTB who is less concerned with getting rowdy than you are with how long your battery charge will last, then the Powerfly 7 FS could be a good option for you.
-It lacks the confident downhill performance of other bikes in this test like the Commencal Meta Power Race 650B+ or our Editors' Choice Award winner, the Specialized Turbo Levo FSR Comp 6Fattie, but it does boast a good distance range.
+It lacks the confident downhill performance of other bikes in this test like the Bulls E-Stream EVO, or our Editors' Choice Award winner, the Specialized Turbo Levo Comp, but it does boast a good distance range.
 This could also be a good multi-purpose e-bike, for a rider who may use it for commuting or zipping around town, and who also wants to get out on the trail from time to time and isn't looking to push it too hard.

-With a retail price of $5,200 the Powerfly 7 FS costs $200 more than the HaiBike XDURO AllMtn 8.0 and the Commencal Meta Power race 650B+, and $300 less than the Specialized Turbo Levo FSR Comp 6Fattie.
+With a retail price of $5,200, the Powerfly 7 FS costs almost $400 more than our Best Buy Award winner, the Giant Trance E+ 2 Pro.
 With the lackluster build and less confidence inspiring performance of the Powerfly on the trail, we don't think it is as good a value as other electric mountain bikes in this review.
 For serious use on the trail, we'd be inclined to spend our money elsewhere.

 Other Versions and Accessories

-Trek makes 2 models of the Powerfly FS electric mountain bike including the Powerfly 7 FS reviewed above.
+Trek makes two models of the Powerfly FS electric mountain bike including the Powerfly 7 FS reviewed above.